GMLC-TDC/HELICS/docs/developer-guide/infrastructure.md

 - GCC 10 [commit]
 - Clang 10 [commit]
 - GCC 10 with ZeroMQ as a subproject [daily]
+- CentOS 5 or 6 (same image as for releases)

 For auto-generated swig PRs, there is a special build that will run to test a build using the pre-generated swig interface files.